bubdm/Detached-Modules/README.md

 ```
 ###### Modules

-Modules are classes that inherit from Module and define Components and/or other Modules.
+Modules can be organized as classes that inherit from Module and define Components and/or other Modules.
 One feature per Module or a Module containing
 many features may be implemented.
 It is up to the developers.

 ```csharp